 To help research keywords and tags, you can use the YouTube-certified browser extension, TubeBuddy.
 There are numerous other options, but the best part about TubeBuddy is that it has several video SEO features that come in very handy, such as best practice audits (to find out whether you’re following all of the YouTube recommendations), suggested tags, a tool that allows you to see what tags your competitors are using and copy them, as well as a tool for creating video A/B tests, among others:

 You should always research keywords and tags before creating or publishing any new content on YouTube.
 Spend time to find out what topics interest your audience and create content accordingly, based on specific long-tail keywords.
+You can complement your keyword strategy with timestamps, that let viewers jump to specific sections, and that search engines can find.

 And just like with blogs, use the keywords as close to the beginning of your video title as possible and make sure to include them in your video’s description as well.